lukszi/Spotify_Dj/README.md

 - [ ] Find a different optimization algorithm, since this one regularly yields transitions that have a rather large distance
     - [ ] Maybe replace distance matrix entries exceeding x*sigma with a large value to avoid them being chosen
     - [x] Weight component in distance calculation
+- [ ] Cluster songs by similarity and optimize within clusters instead of globally
 ## Bugs
 - [ ] Fix Issue with some "songs" not having an AudioAnalysis due to being news or podcasts ...
 - [ ] Figure out why it's so slow